app-enhance/ad-docs/docs/contributing.md

 The `var` keyword is to be used as much as the compiler will allow.

-!!! note "They are correct:"
+!!! note "This is correct:"

 ```csharp
 var fruit = "Lychee";